-Skillshub contains hundreds of management and leadership training sessions.
+Skillshub contains hundreds of elearning content sessions.

 But how did we know which sessions to create?